cmdwtf/Odiin/README.md

 To flash, I'm using a makerdiary's [Pitaya-Link](https://makerdiary.com/products/pitaya-link).
 It's a CMSIS-DAP/DAPLink based flash/debug probe, and is pretty wonderful given the feature set and price point.
 Ideally I won't need to keep using it as I finish fleshing out the bootloader, but it's definitely needed while I'm debugging.

-Debugging and logging: I'm still ocasionally using a [USB to TTL](https://amzn.to/2OSYcJb) cable for now, so I can maintain the connection through device reboots.
+Debugging and logging: I'm still occasionally using a [USB to TTL](https://amzn.to/2OSYcJb) cable for now, so I can maintain the connection through device reboots.
 This is really entirely optional, and any 3.3v TTL adapter would work.
 As well, as I'm using the Pitaya-Link, I'm able to use the VCP it presents as well.
 Though, it doesn't seem to like higher baud rates for now.

 Display: I'm using a 320x240 pixel LCD, driven by an ILI9341.
 Particularly, I'm using this [HiLetgo 2.2" Display](https://amzn.to/343kaSs).
 The display code is decently abstracted (not perfect, mind you), that I should be able to swap in another display or driver and get going with only a little effort.
 It also provides an SD card slot for storage!

 Storage: Since the display has an SD Card slot, I'm using [these Kootion Micro SDHC Cards](https://amzn.to/3iMW0Qm) and [these low profile adapters](https://amzn.to/3kR3EuU) to slot them in.
 I'd like a lower profile adapter, or something I could more permanently affix to it, but these will do.

 I/O: My input is all going to be mounted on the Biifröst Bridge PCB.
 I'm currently using the E-Switch JS1400 as a 5-way navigation switch (Digi-Key EG5857-ND), and a pair of E-Switch TL9100 (Digi-Key EG5501CT-ND).
 I've also got a spot for an ARGB LED (APA102) on the board (Digi-Key 1528-1436-ND).
 If you're building this yourself, you can probably get away just fine with one of the breakout switches I talk about in the older hardware section below!

+I've tried to put together a BoM for everything I've used in the [.hardware/Prototype](https://github.com/nitz/Odiin/tree/main/.hardware/Prototype) folder.
+If you want to build your own like mine, that's where you should start!

 ### Biifröst Bridge